 Yes — blended MER, diminishing-returns curves, an incrementality estimator, and cannibalization detection are built into the Measurement surface, fed by your Meta data plus GA4/Shopify revenue sources.
 GoMarble’s own reviewers describe it as “a reporting and creative-intel layer, not a measurement platform” and point users elsewhere for incrementality.

 You could, but these two overlap more than most pairs on our comparison pages — both read your ad data and produce analysis.
-The honest split is the access model and the method: agent execution with LLM-drafted hypotheses versus read-only diagnosis with named statistical methods.
+The honest split is the access model and the method: agent execution with LLM-drafted hypotheses versus approval-gated diagnosis with named statistical methods.
 Pick the trust model first; the rest follows.